Todo sobre el Art Nouveau

 The beginnings of Art Nouveau

-The second was the current fashion for Japanese art, particularly woodblock prints, which swept many European artists in the 1880s and 1890s, including the likes of Gustav Klimt, Emile Gallé, and James Abbott McNeill Whistler.
-Japanese woodblock prints, in particular, contained floral and bulbous forms, and "whiplash" curves, all key elements of what would eventually become Art Nouveau.
+The second was the current fashion for Japanese art, particularly woodblock prints, which swept many European artists in the 1880s and 1890s, including such artists as Gustav Klimt, Emile Gallé, and James Abbott McNeill Whistler.
+Japanese woodblock prints, in particular, contained floral and bulbous forms, and "whip" curves, all key elements of what would eventually become Art Nouveau.

 Japanese Art Nouveau - The Wave by Katsushika Hokusai

 It is difficult to pinpoint the first works of art that officially launched Art Nouveau.
-Some argue that the patterned, flowing lines and floral backgrounds found in the paintings of Vincent van Gogh and Paul Gauguin represent the birth of Art Nouveau, or perhaps even Henri de Toulouse-Lautrec's decorative lithographs such as Moulin Rouge: La Goule (1891).
+Some argue that the patterned, flowing lines and floral backgrounds found in paintings by Vincent van Gogh and Paul Gauguin represent the birth of Art Nouveau, or perhaps even Henri de Toulouse-Lautrec's decorative lithographs such as Moulin Rouge: La Goulue (1891).

 Art Nouveau Moulin Rouge - La Goulue - Toulouse Lautrec